jachiang/PQ-Threshold-Ring-Sigs-from-VOLEitH/README.md

 ```
 ./makeRunTests.sh
 ```
+The compilation script calls the underlying build system with supported parameters.
-The compilation script can be modified for different thread settings by modifying the `make -j<number_of_threads>` parameter.
+It can be modified for different thread settings by modifying the `make -j<number_of_threads>` parameters.
 The script builds standalone ring signature and linkable ring signatures for security levels 128, 192 and 256.
+Ring signatures are compiled with AES & AES-EM. linkable ring signatures are compiled with AES.

-Note: The VOLEitH parameters hardcoded in `makeRunTests.sh` are based on settings in [BBM+24](https://eprint.iacr.org/2024/490.pdf).
+Note: The VOLEitH parameters hardcoded in `makeRunTests.sh` are based on settings proposed in [BBM+24](https://eprint.iacr.org/2024/490.pdf).
 We highlight τ and T as the tree repetition factor and internal node threshold respectively which drive the proof size.

 | Security |  τ |  w |  T  |
 |:--------:|:--:|:--:|:---:|